bat-literature/bat-literature.github.io/workshop.md

 preston track --algo md5 [Zotero Group from URL]
 ```

-## Step II.4.1 A sorted list of metadata for newly updated Bill of Materials
+## Part II.4.1 A sorted list of metadata for newly updated Bill of Materials

 Create a sorted list metadata statement from the Zotero group for the newly updated Bill of Materials, and list their content